ljbennett62/TenStepstoAutomateContainerSecurity-Pt2/README.md

 10. **Automating Alerting and Realtime Responses**

-A. Generate special alerts for critical security events.
+* Generate special alerts for critical security events.

-B. Quarantine suspicious containers.
+* Quarantine suspicious containers.

-C. Initiate packet captures for investigation and forensics.
+* Initiate packet captures for investigation and forensics.

-D. Integrate with case management tools to address security and compliance violations.
+* Integrate with case management tools to address security and compliance violations.

 NeuVector provides several mechanisms for automation and integration in Step 10.
 These include SYSLOG event output, customized webhook alerts, automated packet capture & quarantine, and a REST API for customized, scripted automations.
 A Prometheus exporter and Grafana dashboard is